priitkaard/kafka-ts/README.md

 ### New features compared to kafkajs

-* **Static consumer membership** - Rebalancing during rolling deployments causes delays.
+-   **Static consumer membership** - Rebalancing during rolling deployments causes delays.
 Using `groupInstanceId` in addition to `groupId` can avoid rebalancing and continue consuming partitions in the existing assignment.
-* **Consuming messages without consumer groups** - When you don't need the consumer to track the partition offsets, you can simply create a consumer without groupId and always either start consuming messages from the beginning or from the latest partition offset.
+-   **Consuming messages without consumer groups** - When you don't need the consumer to track the partition offsets, you can simply create a consumer without groupId and always either start consuming messages from the beginning or from the latest partition offset.
-* **Low-level API requests** - It's possible to communicate directly with the Kafka cluster using the kafka api protocol.
+-   **Low-level API requests** - It's possible to communicate directly with the Kafka cluster using the kafka api protocol.

 ## Backlog

 Minimal set of features required before a stable release:

-- Consumer concurrency control (Currently each relevant broker is polled in sequence)
 -   Partitioner (Currently have to specify the partition on producer.send())
 -   API versioning (Currently only tested against Kafka 3.7+)
 -   SASL SCRAM support (+ pluggable authentication providers)